|The day I collected Nelly in Nov 2008|

 The rack makes the door heavier and, in cold low-pressure weather, the gas struts don't have enough strength to hold the rear door up and open.

 With the bikes fitted, you can still open the rear door (to turn on the gas for example) but it's much heavier.
+(A different Simon has provided a solution with this - see the comments below).
 Also the bikes collide with any kayaks on the roof.

 On longer journeys we carry our expensive Specialized carbon frame road bikes inside the van.
 Partly that's for security, but mainly it's to improve fuel consumption.